HuiiJi/CV-ISP/README.md

 ```

 ## Training and Evaluation
-Training is not available here, but it's useful to
+Training is not available here, but it's useful to refer to train.py.

 ## Results
 Experiments are performed for different image processing tasks including, image deblurring, image deraining and image denoising.
-My team will release our latest work.

 ## Citation
 If you use CV-ISP, please consider citing: